open-telemetry/opentelemetry.io/content/en/docs/collector/trace-receiver.md

 [config/receiver.go](https://github.com/open-telemetry/opentelemetry-collector/blob/v0.53.0/config/receiver.go)
 file inside the Collector's GitHub project.

-## Enabling the Collector to instantiate your receiver.
+## Enabling the Collector to instantiate your receiver

 At the beginning of this tutorial, you created your `dev-otelcol` instance, which is bootstrapped with the following components: